Kotlin/KEEP/proposals/context-receivers.md

 ### Unified context properties

-Frameworks, libraries, and applications sometimes need to pass various ad-hock properties throughout the function call-chains.
+Frameworks, libraries, and applications sometimes need to pass various ad-hock local properties throughout the function call-chains.
 When a property is used by many functions in the call-chain, then it makes sense to define a dedicated context interface and explicitly declare all affected functions as contextual.
 For example, if most functions in our application need and use some kind of global configuration property, then we can declare the corresponding interface